kaliop-uk/ezloremipsumbundle/README.md

 - domain names
 - numbers
 - images and files

 The full list of supported data is documented at https://github.com/fzaninotto/Faker

+A more detailed description of the supported syntax is given in the [DSL Language description](Resources/doc/DSL/Faker.md)

 ## Thanks